Query Processing on Tensor Computation Runtimes: Evaluation

-\stitle{Key Takeaways.} The main outcomes of the experiments are as follows: (1) \system's query execution time on CPU using a single thread is better than Spark's over the same physical plans; however, (2) \system's scalability on CPU is poor because of PyTorch lacking parallelization in some operators' implementation, as well as its intra-operator parallelism model.
-(3) DuckDB is, in general, faster than \system on CPU, but for a few queries, \system is comparable or even better.
-(4) Hand-optimized plans can considerably improve \system's performance, which suggests that a TCR-aware query optimizer is required to achieve the best performance.
-(5) \system's query execution time on GPU is better than BlazingSQL's, and comparable to OmniSciDB's.
-It is worth noting that both BlazingSQL and OmniSciDB do not support the full TPC-H benchmark.
-(6) When ML and SQL queries are mixed together, \system is able to provide end-to-end acceleration which delivers up to $5\times$ performance improvement over CPU baselines.
-(7) \system can run queries on several different hardware and software backends (including integrated GPUs and web browsers), with orders of magnitude fewer lines of code compared to specialized systems.
+\stitle{Key takeaways.} (1) \system's query execution time on CPU using a single core is better than Spark's over the same physical plans; however, (2) \system's scalability on CPU is poor because of PyTorch lacking parallelization in some operators' implementation and its intra-operator parallelism model.
+(3) \system is, in general, slower than DuckDB on CPU, but for a few queries, \system is comparable or even better.
+(4) Hand-optimized plans can improve \system's performance, which suggests that a TCR-aware query optimizer is required to achieve the best performance.
+(5) \system's query execution time on GPU is usually better than both BlazingSQL's and OmnisciDB's, and \system supports more queries than they do.
+(6) When ML model prediction and SQL queries are mixed together, \system is able to provide end-to-end acceleration which delivers up to $9\times$ performance improvement over CPU baselines.
+(7) \system on GPU performs favorably, and the query time speedup justifies the dollar cost increase compared to CPU-only systems.
+(8) \system can run queries on different hardware and software backends (including even integrated GPUs and web browsers), with orders of magnitude fewer lines of code required compared to the baseline systems.